scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 Python would start showing up in the late 90's in experiment frameworks as a configuration language.
-These frameworks were primarily written in C++, but were made of many configurable parts :cite:`LAMMEL199832`; the glueing together of the system was done in Python - a model still popular today, though some experiments are now using Python + Numba as an alternative model, such as for example the Xenon1T experiment :cite:`remenska2017giving,rousselle2021fast`.
+These frameworks were primarily written in C++, but were made of many configurable parts :cite:`LAMMEL199832`.
+The glueing together of the system was done in Python, a model still popular today, though some experiments are now using Python + Numba as an alternative model, such as for example the Xenon1T experiment :cite:`remenska2017giving,rousselle2021fast`.